rusheniii/PharmacotherapyPathwaysViz/README.md

 `python pharmaPaths.py <graph1> <graph2>`

-`<graph1>` is a weighted directed graph with a title on the first line and delimited by space `<graph2>` is a weighted directed graph with a title on the first line and delimited by space
+`<graph1>` is a weighted directed graph with a title on the first line and delimited by comma.
+See examples for details

+`<graph2>` is a weighted directed graph with a title on the first line and delimited by comma.
+See examples for details

 ![Sample Visualization](https://raw.githubusercontent.com/rusheniii/PharmacotherapyPathwaysViz/master/sample_graph.svg)